jax-ml/jax-ai-stack/docs/JAX_visualizing_models_metrics.md

 +++

-To keep things straightforward and familiar, we reuse the model and data from the 'getting_started_with_jax_for_AI' notebook - if you haven't read that yet and want the primer, start there before returning.
+To keep things straightforward and familiar, we reuse the model and data from '[Getting started with JAX for AI](https://jax-ai-stack.readthedocs.io/en/latest/getting_started_with_jax_for_AI.html)' - if you haven't read that yet and want the primer, start there before returning.

-That original content can be found in either [notebook](https://github.com/jax-ml/jax-ai-stack/blob/main/docs/getting_started_with_jax_for_AI.ipynb) or [markdown](https://github.com/jax-ml/jax-ai-stack/blob/main/docs/getting_started_with_jax_for_AI.md) form.

 All of the modeling and training code is the same here.
 What we have added are the tensorboard connections and the discussion around them.